kushaldas/pym/docs/testing.rst

     if __name__ == '__main__':
         unittest.main()

+.. note:: The following example is for Linux only, you will have to modify the code so that it can find mount details in other operating systems properly.

 mounttab.py
 ============

 Here we have only one function *mount_details()* doing the parsing and printing mount details.

 ::

     import os